9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/beach-towel-clips-sm-7689:

-Total load time is 1.612 seconds
+Total load time is 3.808 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 17 total stylesheets

 60% of JS is unused